ajay9634/Ajay-prefix/README.md

 if you were playing games before installing the Ajay prefix then you need to move game save from drive C/users/... to drive D/Ajay_prefix/save_data/users/...

-# wcp Files collection for winlator glibc
+# d3d wcp Files collection for winlator glibc

+# Turnip Zink virgl wcp collection for winlator glibc

 - these wcp files are available in this release section